delaguilaluis/frontend-challenges/README.md

 - MUI uses `createContext`, which only works in Next.js [Client Components](https://nextjs.org/docs/messages/context-in-server-component)
-- Improve my understanding of React's useState and useEffect, the rendering lifecycle and its interaction when using timers.
+- Improve my understanding of React's useState and useEffect, the rendering lifecycle and its interaction when using timers
-- Usage of react-spring (and how amazing it is!).
+- Usage of react-spring (and how amazing it is!)
+- Input elements with patterns do not avoid faulty inputs, they just signal them
 - How to deploy a static Next.js app
 - How to set up favicons in Next.js